This post may contain affiliate links – read our full disclosure

 Skeps often have a loop at the top to make the easy to move.
 Cut a 3” piece of jute and form a loop to serve as a handle.
 Glue this to the top of the bee skep craft.

 Use a black paint marker to color the cord inside the circle black.
 This simulates the opening to the skep.

 - Trim off the frizzies

 Use scissors to snip off any excess strands of jute that may be sticking out and you are done!

 Creating bee themed projects is a fun way to introduce bees into your home and life.
 It provides and engaging way to talk to others about the importance of bees.

 This encourages people to develop more bee habitat by providing water sources for bees and planting flowers that bees like.

+Help promote the bee and all pollinators.
+Perhaps your bee skep craft could use some cute Golf Ball Bees or maybe a larger Clay Pot Honey Bee project?
 And if you want a nice indoor bee gift – a candy dish made using a terra cotta pot is delightful.